bolthur/kernel/.github/CONTRIBUTING.md

 2. Setup cross compilation environment.
 Easiest way to achieve that is to use the shell script from repo [bolthur/workspace](https://github.com/bolthur/workspace).
 Annotation for mac users, having binutils installed via brew or something else may lead to errors during compilation of cross compiler.

-3. Prepare checkout for compilation by executing the shellscript `autogen.sh`.
+3. Prepare checkout for compilation by executing command `autoreconf -if` within checkout.
 If already checked out and executed, and some new files have been added to one of the `Makefile.am` files, you have to execute `autoreconf -i`.
 Both the shell script and the autoreconf have to be executed within project root.

 4. Create a build directory and execute configure there with necessary parameters.